otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-windows-forms-applications.md

 ## Before you submit

 - [ ] All 5 tasks complete and tested
-- [ ] Every custom class you used follows the private-field + `this` + property pattern from Week 03
+- [ ] Every custom class you used follows the private-field + `this` + property pattern from Module 03
 - [ ] No control type (Button, TextBox, Label, CheckBox, and so on) appears anywhere outside an event handler
 - [ ] `README.md` updated with any AI prompts used
 - [ ] Pushed to your GitHub repository